alexroseb/Intro-To-Twine/README.md

 ### Publishing Platforms
 - [Submit your game to be published on this site](https://github.com/alexroseb/Intro-To-Twine/issues/new)
    - Create an issue titled with the name of your game
-   - Include any important information in the issue summary, including how you'd like to be credited
+   - Include any important information in the issue summary, including how you'd like to be credited and a the topic of your game
    - Upload all files necessary for your game (if there are multiple, it's easiest to upload a single zip file holding all of them)
 - [philome.la](http://philome.la/) - Free Twine hosting
    - If you have a Twitter account, you can host a game here for free